cwat9/fantasyfootballstats/README.md

 # fantasyfootballstats

-Project I have been working on during football off season.
+A project I have been working on during football off season.
 The program collects data from https://www.pro-football-reference.com/ and runs statistical analysis.

 ## Installation